Ebury/chameleon/README.md

 You can check the current status of the library [here](https://docs.google.com/spreadsheets/d/101NhAtDJ_6YLybdmWnhTvfem9yCtCeHJK5LtCZcX6Rk/edit#gid=0).

-Also check out the latest version deployed in [Storybook](https://chameleon.ebury.now.sh/).
+Also, check out the latest version deployed in [Storybook](https://chameleon.ebury.now.sh/).

 ## Installation